nikolinarogan/nikolinarogan/README.md

 # 🚀 About Me

 👋 Hi there!
-I'm **Nikolina**, a passionate **Software Developmenr** who loves solving problems and building innovative projects.
+I'm **Nikolina**, a passionate **Software Developmer** who loves solving problems and building innovative projects.
 I enjoy exploring new technologies, working on **team-based projects**, and continuously challenging myself to improve.

 ## 💡 What Drives Me?
 🔹 **Curiosity** – I love diving into new programming concepts and experimenting with different frameworks.